 Negative consequences resulting from continuing use of cannabis can wreak havoc in your life, even if you think you have a weed habit under control.
 Besides, even though weed may be legal in your state (either for recreational or medicinal purposes), there are often cumulative and cascading negative effects from ongoing use.

-- Relationships May Suffer – When you’re not thinking clearly, lolling around in a semi-permanent or regularly stoned state, don’t think others around you are unaffected.
+When you’re not thinking clearly, lolling around in a semi-permanent or regularly stoned state, don’t think others around you are unaffected.
 For one thing, you’re not truly participating in conversations, aren’t able to hold up your end of household or familial responsibilities— let alone interact with loved ones, family, friends or co-workers on a fully present basis.
 Indeed, serious fractures in the family dynamic, lost friendships and even rebuffing by casual acquaintances are common among those who insist on adhering to their weed habit.

-- Your Job Performance Takes a Dive – It’s not just relationships that go downhill if you’re still a slave to cannabis.
+It’s not just relationships that go downhill if you’re still a slave to cannabis.
 On-the-job attention to detail, meeting deadlines and objectives, acting like a team member, and overall performance also slips.
 This doesn’t go unnoticed, either by co-workers or supervisors, and this is bound to jeopardize any advancement you hope to attain, whether in the form of a promotion, pay raise, bonus, or securing greater levels of responsibility.

-- Financial Repercussions Mount – Any consistent fixation on a substance that may have become a dependence or addiction starts to hurt financial assets.
+Any consistent fixation on a substance that may have become a dependence or addiction starts to hurt financial assets.
 You’re less likely to stay on top of paying bills, may squander cash without thinking of the consequences or find yourself withdrawing more funds to pay for your stash of weed.

-- Other Bad Habits Become Prevalent – Besides consumption of cannabis, you may also fall into other bad habits such as drinking too much, gambling, or combining prescription drugs and alcohol in an escalating attempt to continue the high.
+Besides consumption of cannabis, you may also fall into other bad habits such as drinking too much, gambling, or combining prescription drugs and alcohol in an escalating attempt to continue the high.
 Cannabis use has long been considered a gateway drug, especially when started in adolescence, and frequently morphs into other substance addictions and/or addictive behaviors.

 Help Is Available If You’re Struggling with Weed Dependence

 Trying to figure out the best and most effective way to flush weed out of your system?
-Take the uncertainty and fear out of the equation by seeking professional help to overcome your struggle with dependence on weed.
+Take the uncertainty and fear out of the equation by seeking professional help and a medical detox to overcome your struggle with dependence on weed.
 This can ensure that your detox from weed is safe and any underlying issues involving dependence are thoroughly addressed after weed is out of your system.
 While the decision to seek professional help is entirely yours to make, it’s also the best prospect of a drug-free future that is healthy and successful.